Skip to contents

 Note

-• count_abnormal() only works with a single variable containing multiple abnormal levels.
+• count_abnormal() only considers a single variable that contains multiple abnormal levels.

-• the denominator includes patients that might have other abnormal levels at baseline, and patients with missing baseline.
-Patients with these abnormalities at baseline can be optionally excluded from numerator and denominator.
+• The denominator includes patients that may have other abnormal levels at baseline, and patients missing baseline records.
+Patients with these abnormalities at baseline can be optionally excluded from numerator and denominator via the exclude_base_abn parameter.

 Examples